 Managing menopause in the workplace is no longer a taboo subject.
 It is estimated that 70% of women who are at the ‘menopausal age’ work.
-This means there are approximately 2.5 million women in the US who continue to go to work as they go through the menopause.
 This is a huge section of the workforce and, although all women experience menopause differently, many of them could potentially be struggling with their symptoms.
 Because of the nature of the menopause, it’s often something that women may feel reluctant or embarrassed to discuss with their employer.

 If you are a working woman who is going through the menopause or an employer who has menopausal women on their team, here are just a few things to be aware of.